What do we need Omega-3 for?

 While there are various green foods and seeds that contain the ALA type of omega-3 (such as walnuts, chia, and seaweed), your body really needs the DHA and EPA omega-3s for the benefits mentioned above.

-Your body can convert a small percentage of the ALA omega-3s to DHA and EPA, but ideally, you want to consume both of these directly.
+Your body is capable of converting a small percentage of the ALA omega-3s to DHA and EPA, but ideally, you want to consume both of these directly.

-For vegetarians, that can be hard, as DHA and EPA are found in fish such as salmon, sardines, mackerel, cod, herring, trout, and tuna canned in water.
-(Source 13)
+For vegetarians, that can be hard, as DHA and EPA are found in fish such as salmon, sardines, mackerel, cod, herring, trout, and tuna canned in water.13

 The best omega-3 & fish oil supplements

 You can also take fish liver oil supplements, or other supplements based on the above-mentioned fish.
-If these are not an option for you, dairy, and animal products such as eggs, margarine, milk, and yoghurt also sometimes contain omega-3s, especially if they have been fortified, or if the animals they came from had a grass or chia-based diet.
-(Source 14) You can also get ALA omega-3s in flaxseed, oatmeal, pumpkin seeds, Brussel sprouts, kale, spinach, broccoli, and cauliflower.
-(Source 15)
+Dairy and animal products such as eggs, margarine, milk, and yoghurt also sometimes contain omega-3s, especially if they have been fortified, or if the animals they came from had a grass or chia-based diet.14 You can also get ALA omega-3s in flaxseed, oatmeal, pumpkin seeds, Brussel sprouts, kale, spinach, broccoli, and cauliflower.15